What Is the Steeda Q525?Last Updated February 5, 2020

 Designed for those that wanted a little extra "attitude" the Stinger Edition Mustang featured some good exterior upgrades.
 The most interesting upgrades were found inside as the interior featured ostrich leather.

-Only available for the 1967 Mustang at ten dealers in the Denver area was the Ski Country Special Mustang.
+The Ski Country Special Mustang was only available for the 1967 Mustang at ten dealers in the Denver area.
 This Mustang was upgraded for better winter driving which included snow tires, ski racks, and an equa-lock rear axle.
 The Ski Country Special came in five unique colors not available anywhere else.